zavfel/addressbook-level2/doc/UserGuide.md

 >
 > Put a `p` before the phone / email / address prefixes to mark it as `private`. `private` details can only
 > be seen using the `viewall` command.
 >
+> Address must be in this format: a/BLOCK, STREET, UNIT, POSTAL_CODE. put a `-1` for not required field
+>
 > Persons can have any number of tags (including 0)

 Examples:
-* `add John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`
+* `add John Doe p/98765432 e/johnd@gmail.com a/123, Clementi Ave 3, #12-34, 231534`
-* `add Betsy Crowe pp/1234567 e/betsycrowe@gmail.com pa/Newgate Prison t/criminal t/friend`
+* `add Betsy Crowe pp/1234567 e/betsycrowe@gmail.com pa/-1, Newgate Prison, -1, -1 t/criminal t/friend`

 ### Listing all persons : `list`
 Shows a list of all persons in the address book.<br>